TCL's new processor promises all-round improvements in QLED and Mini-LED TVs

-TCL has today introduced its next-generation audiovisual processor, which promises to squeeze more quality out of the QLED and Mini-LED panels of its most premium TVs than ever before.
+TCL has today introduced its next-generation audiovisual processor, which promises to squeeze more quality out of the QLED and Mini-LED panels of its most premium TVs.

 The AiPQ Engine Gen 2 is, like many processors inside the top-end TVs today, driven by machine-learning algorithms that work to optimise picture and sound quality in real-time.

 Specifically on the picture side, TCL’s new processor promises frame-by-frame lifts in colour, contrast and clarity – both when playing native 4K HDR content and, thanks to its AI Super Resolution technology, upscaling high- and standard-definition material to 4K.
-It recognises, and takes into the account, the type of content being played, and automatically adjusts settings separately for facial and background content.
+It recognises and takes into account the type of content being played, and automatically adjusts settings separately for facial and background content.

-The processor's audio engine has a similar aim of optimising content depending on its type, using the TV's built-in mics to detect ambient environment in the room and enhance audio performance accordingly.
+The processor's audio engine has a similar aim of optimising content depending on its type, using the TV's built-in mics to detect the ambient environment and enhance audio performance accordingly.

 TCL hasn't gone into specifics on how the AiPQ Engine Gen 2 works, nor has it revealed the models getting the processor.
 But today's announcement at least confirms the company plans to stick with QLED (also strongly adopted by Samsung) and the more niche (and more expensive) Mini-LED TVs – and hopefully continue on its mission to make them as accessible as possible.